michaelklishin/propertied/README.md

 ## Project Maturity

-Propertied is a young project but unlikely radically change (it is too small in scope).
+Propertied is a young project but unlikely to radically change (it is too small in scope).